 Pursuant to the terms of the Deed Poll, the Depository shall have the right to terminate the Deed Poll by giving at least 30 calendar days' notice to the Depository Interest holders.
 However, the Depository may not take steps to terminate the Deed Poll without the prior written consent of the Company unless it is required as a consequence of terminating the Depository Agreement or where termination of the Deed Poll is necessary as a result of any change in statute, law, regulation or other applicable rule.
-During such notice period the holders must cancel their Depository Interests and, if any Depository Interests remain outstanding after termination, the Depository must, inter alia, deliver the underlying securities in respect of the Depository Interests to the relevant holder of the Depository Interests or, at its discretion, substitute other Depository Interests or sell all or some of the underlying securities.
+During such notice period the holders must cancel their Depository Interests and, if any Depository Interests remain outstanding after termination, the Depository must, inter alia, deliver the underlying securities in respect of the Depository Interests or sell all or some of the underlying securities.
 It shall, as soon as reasonably practicable, deliver the net proceeds of any such sale, after deducting any sums due to the Depository together with any cash held by it under the Deed Poll pro rata to holders of Depository Interests.